drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 excitement of leveling up and seeing what changes about the character.
 Instead, this system asks you to repeatedly check through several layers of menus to see if you can get a tiny increase or not---and I do mean tiny.
-There's a saying in the speedrunning community for this game, "stats don't matter".
+There's a saying in the speedrunning community for this game, "stats don't matter."
 They are constantly hunting for new ways to cut Crystarium Points from the run, because they can beat every story fight without hardly allocating points at all.
 The combat effectiveness gains are so tiny in this game that accessing the menu to